 You can either use the proprietary NAGA Web Platform, which is simple and thus perfect for newbies.
-Or, you can also connect NAGA to third-party trading platforms MT4 and MT5.
+Or, you can also connect NAGA to third-party trading platforms MT4 and MT5, which you can use on your iOS and Android devices.
 This option is best suited for more experienced online traders.
-Much like eToro, NAGA also offers a top-rated mobile app, so you’re never more than a click away from checking in on your copied traders.
+Much like eToro, NAGA also offers a top-rated mobile social trading app, so you're never more than a click away from checking in on your copied traders.

 When we explored the fee department, NAGA offers commission-free trading on forex, crypto, indices, commodities, and futures.
 However, there is a variable commission charged on stock CFDs and ETFs.
 This averages 0.20% per slide on most markets.
 There are no fees to deposit funds, which is another bonus.